Engineering Leadership. Product & Frontend Strategy. Organizational Scale.

 PHP.
 Symfony.
 API design.
 Security constraints.
 Integration patterns.

-CI.
-CD.
-Trunk based development.
+CI/CD design.
+Trunk-based development.
 Quality gates.
 Monitoring.
-Team practices.
+Organizational practices.

 Contact